Avanish474/mlops/README.md

 # Well ,you have achieved what you wanted and now you can write your own python scripts or work with some jenkins plugins to make your project more effective.
+As you have now seen that I used fashionmodel.py to monitor the accuracy of my machine learning model,you can now create your own model and tweak it with a different python script using file handling as I used in here.You can use build pipeline in jenkins to view your job execution .
+Go ahead and make your own model and ammend it if the code falls short of accuracy and use jenkins to automate the process .